Up (2009 film): Development

 Docter noted the film reflects his friendships with Disney veterans Frank Thomas, Ollie Johnston, and Joe Grant (who all died before the film's release and thus the film was dedicated to them).
 Grant gave the script his approval as well as some advice before his death in 2005.
-Docter recalled Grant would remind him the audience needed an "emotional bedrock" because of how wacky the adventure would become; here it is Carl mourning for his wife.
-Docter felt Grant's personality influenced Carl's deceased wife Ellie more than the grouchy main character, and Carl was primarily based on Spencer Tracy, Walter Matthau, James Whitmore, and their own grandparents, because there was "something sweet about these grumpy old guys".
-Docter and Jonas Rivera noted Carl's charming nature in spite of his grumpiness derives from the elderly "hav[ing] this charm and almost this 'old man license' to say things that other people couldn't get away with ...
+Docter recalled that Grant would remind him the audience needed an "emotional bedrock" because of how wacky the adventure would become; this "bedrock" would become Carl's mourning for his wife.
+Docter felt Grant's personality influenced Carl's deceased wife Ellie more than the grouchy main character.
+Carl was primarily based on Spencer Tracy, Walter Matthau, and James Whitmore, as well as the grandparents of Doctor and his team, because there was "something sweet about [those] grumpy old guys".
+Docter and Jonas Rivera noted that Carl's charming nature in spite of his grumpiness derives from the elderly "hav[ing] this charm and almost this 'old man license' to say things that other people couldn't get away with ...
 It's like how we would go to eat with Joe Grant and he would call the waitresses 'honey'.
 I wish I could call a waitress 'honey'."

 Docter revealed the filmmakers' first story outline had Carl "just want[ing] to join his wife up in the sky.
 It was almost a kind of strange suicide mission or something.
 And obviously that's [a problem].
 Once he gets airborne, then what?
-So we had to have some goal for him to achieve that he had not yet gotten."
+So we had to have some goal for him to achieve."
 As a result, they added the plot of going to South America.
-The location was chosen due to both Docter's love of tropical locations, but also in wanting a location Carl could be stuck with a kid due to the inability to leave him with an authority such as a police officer or social worker.
-They implemented a child character as a way to help Carl stop being "stuck in his ways".
+The location was chosen both because of Docter's love of tropical locations, and because he wanted a location remote enough that Carl would be stuck with Russell, without social authorities (e.g., a police officer or social worker) able to intervene.
+Docter and Peterson decided that a child character would be the most effective way to help Carl stop being "stuck in his ways".